Options for seniors.

 Educational workshops to learn how to conserve and use energy most efficiently are held throughout our Washington and Idaho service territories at senior nutrition meal sites, senior centers and non-profit organizations.
 Each attendee receives an energy conservation kit that includes home weatherizing supplies and energy savings ideas to use in their home.
 The free workshops focus on how to stay comfortable and safe while managing energy use.

 Energy conservation workshops are held at various community venues, September through March each year.
-If you would like to schedule an event for your group, please contact Ana Matthews at (509) 495-7979 or e-mail her here.
+If you would like to schedule an event for your group, please contact Avista Outreach at (509) 495-8729 or (509) 495-8024, or send an email.

 Project Share for Emergency Assistance